How Different Breastfeeding Positions Can Help with Feeding Your Baby

 Rebekah can happily feed her 8-month-old whilst co-sleeping

-This position is where your baby is either held upright or straddles your thigh whilst sitting up.
+The upright hold breastfeeding position is where your baby is either held upright or straddles your thigh whilst sitting up.
 It is very convenient if you feed your baby past a year but you can still achieve this with a newborn providing you give them plenty of support.
 It is the perfect position for babies suffering from reflux as it helps to keep the milk down and ease some of their discomfort.

 Kate demonstrates that a baby over 1 can be happily fed this way